 - Direct Assistance during this pandemic related to rental, mortgage and utility assistance via an application process, and

-- Food Pantry & Hygiene Packets for those involved in any of our other programs as well as homeless walk-ups coming from the Sandy Creek trail encampments.
+- Hygiene Packets for those involved in any of our other programs.

 This program provides emergency and transitional housing to low-income TANF eligible families with the goal of transitioning families into stable housing during a 9-week period.
 During their stay, ACCESS Case Management helps families identify any barriers preventing them from finding stable housing and works with them and ACCESS’s network to identify low-income public housing and other affordable housing options.
 ACCESS conducts comprehensive intake assessments with all families in the shelter in order to refer families to ACHSD services such as food assistance, clothing assistance, LEAP, TANF, and services offered through the Workforce and Business Center.
 Our Family Shelter Program also provides hygiene packs, a food pantry, laundry vouchers, and eventually an on-property laundry facility for all families participating in the program.